perkinsjr/blog.jamesperkins.dev/src/pages/post/how-i-automate-productivity.md

 title: How I automate Productivity using Session and ActionScript
 catgory: tutorial
 description:
   I have to focus on important tasks throughout the day and I find I can get distracted easily, as a YouTube and Dev Advocate there are plenty of excuses to open Twitter, TikTok or YouTube.
-I use Session and ActionScript to automate this.
+I use Session and AppleScript to automate this.
 tags:
   - productivity